Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Related Work

+In industrial HMI, physiological monitoring is often motivated by adaptive interfaces, operator-state awareness, and worker well-being in human-centered automation~\cite{meftah2026adaptiveHMI,antonaci2024workplace,xu2026human}.
+Contactless vital-sign monitoring has also been investigated for construction machinery operators, showing the relevance of non-contact sensing in active work settings where wearable sensors may be restrictive~\cite{wang2025contactlessMachinery}.
+In parallel, thermal vision has been applied to human-robot collaboration in manufacturing, including thermal detection of humans and collaborative robots under indoor industrial conditions~\cite{sume2025thermalHRC}.
+Recent embedded thermal systems further suggest that respiratory monitoring can be performed locally on edge hardware, which is relevant for privacy-preserving industrial deployment~\cite{analia2026adaptiveThermalRR}.
+These works support the relevance of contactless physiological and thermal perception for industrial HMI, but they do not provide a unified characterization of thermal EDA-like trends, HR, and BR across facial regions and extraction choices.
 Across these lines of work, protocols and evaluation metrics differ, and thermodynamic latency from tissue heat transfer is rarely treated explicitly.
 Most studies focus on a single biosignal and do not compare extraction methods or facial regions in a controlled manner.
-The present work addresses these gaps by applying a unified pipeline to characterize EDA trend extraction, HR, and BR estimation across multiple ROIs, methods, subjects, and conditions, with lag-tolerant evaluation.
+The present work jointly benchmarks EDA-like thermal trends, HR, and BR from the same facial thermal stream across multiple anatomical ROIs, extraction methods, tasks, and participant groups, with lag-tolerant evaluation.